FPGA-Research-Manchester/OrkhestraFPGAStream/README.md

 ## How to use the source?

 The documentation for this project is created using [CMake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) with [Doxygen](https://www.doxygen.nl/manual/starting.html).
 To turn the documentation build option on you need to change the main [CMakeLists.txt](./CMakeLists.txt) file and then you can find the output in the build directory under the *doc_doxygen* folder.
+The FOS library and test library aren't included in the generated documentation.

-Formatting is done according to the clang-tidy options you can find [here](./.clang-tidy).
+Formatting is done according to the [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) options you can find [here](./.clang-tidy).

 Testing for this code is done using [googletest](https://github.com/google/googletest) and is automatically downloaded when the code is built with testing options turned on.